-When callers are waiting to hear from a customer service representative at your business, they’re waiting on telephone hold.
-What you do during this hold time has a major impact on how the rest of the call will go, and how well appreciated your customer will feel.
-If you haven’t given your Message On Hold program much thought or aren’t sure what your callers thing about it, here are 8 things to look out for:
+When callers are waiting to hear from a customer service representative at your business, they’re usually waiting on hold.
+What your company chooses to do during this hold time has a major impact on how the rest of the call will go, and how well appreciated your customer will feel.
+If you haven’t given your Message On Hold program much thought or aren’t sure what your callers think about it, here are 8 things to look out for:

-- You have no on hold content.
-Really—if you’re not playing a Message On Hold program, you’re definitely making your customers angry.
+1- You have no content.
+Really—if you’re not playing a hold program, you’re definitely making your customers angry.
 If they’re waiting for you in silence, they actually have no idea if they’re still on the line or if you’ve hung up on them.
-Nothing says, “I don’t actually care about your feelings as a customer” more than silence on hold.
+Nothing says, “I don’t actually care about your feelings as a customer” more than silence.

-- Your message only says, “Your call is important to us.”
-I’m sure that you do feel your callers are important.
-However, because you’re putting them on hold, they might not feel very important.
+2- Your message only says, “Your call is important to us.”
+I’m sure that you do feel your callers are important, but saying it can be really annoying.
+Callers might not feel very important.
 By telling them they’re important, you’re actually making them feel LESS important.

-- You play the same message year-round.
+4- You play the same message year-round.
 If you have frequent repeat callers, they’re going to be frustrated if they hear the same message, on loop, every time they call.
-Vary your on hold content by season to make time spent on hold more enjoyable.
+Vary your content by season to make time spent on hold more enjoyable.

-- Your idea of on hold marketing is a series of advertisements with a yelling announcer.
+5- Your marketing is a series of advertisements with a yelling announcer.
 Trust me, that tactic gets old fast.
 Talk to your callers, not at them.

-- You include how long callers will wait on hold…but lie about it.
+7- You include how long callers will wait …but lie about it.
 If you’re anticipated hold time is 45 minutes, but your program says it will be 15 minutes, your rep won’t be dealing with a happy customer.
 Be honest, and see the previous tip for ways to reduce overall hold time.

-- Your audio is poor quality.
-If your on hold marketing doesn’t sound good, you might as well not have it.
-Make sure your messages are professionally produced, your equipment is properly installed, and you are aware of what’s playing on hold.
+8- Your audio is poor quality.
+If your hold program doesn’t sound good, you might as well not have it.
+Make sure your messages are professionally produced, your equipment is properly installed, and you are aware of what’s playing to callers.

-Keeping your on hold content productive, informative, and engaging is the best way to keep callers on hold happy.
-Appropriate on hold messages can help you go a long way in improving customer satisfaction.
+Keeping your hold content productive, informative, and engaging is the best way to keep callers happy.
+Appropriate hold messages can help you go a long way in improving customer satisfaction.